“Modern recruiters make the company’s talents brand come to life through the candidate’s experience and interactions with them.”

 Make sure you’re hiring to fill a real need

 Being well-organized starts with planning your hiring strategy by identifying gaps that need to fill – and who would be best-suited to fill them.
-As a result, candidates will have much better-defined job duties and a smoother application experience.
+As a result, candidates will have much better-defined job duties and smoother application experience.

 Perform a Skills Gap Analysis

 It is the best way to conduct a formal skills gap analysis in order to identify additional skills your team needs to grow.
 Formal skills gap analysis can help companies see that they can train their current employee, instead of hiring new ones.
-Performing the analysis on individuals or team tends to help with succession planning, training goals, and hiring plans.
+Performing the analysis on individuals or teams tends to help with succession planning, training goals, and hiring plans.

 Choose a Job Title

 Once the companies identify the skills gap that they need to fill, they can now back-engineer job titles and responsibilities too fit those skills.

 Write Clear Job Description

 The job description is an important step in planning your staffing programs and it is best to keep job descriptions clear and jargon-free as possible.